-Glenmorangie distillery began life as a brewery on the outskirts of Tain in the northeast of Scotland.
-When William Matheson took charge in 1843 however, the site was converted into a distillery, which he named ‘Glenmorangie’, meaning ‘Glen of tranquility’.
+Glenmorangie distillery began life as a brewery on the outskirts of Tain in the Northeast of Scotland.
+When William Matheson took charge in 1843, however, the site was converted into a distillery which he named Glenmorangie.

-Matheson acquired a pair of stills from a London gin distillery and shipped them to Tain and though they have long since been replaced, their shape and design remain critical to the character of the Glenmorangie spirit today.
-The tall, elegant necks of those original stills have been replicated and Glenmorangie now houses the tallest stills in Scotland, allowing them to create a light, refined new make spirit.
+Matheson acquired a pair of stills from a London gin distillery and shipped them to Tain.
+Even though they have long since been replaced, their shape and design remain critical to the character of the Glenmorangie spirit.
+The tall, elegant necks of those stills have been replicated and Glenmorangie now houses the tallest stills in Scotland, allowing them to create a light, refined new make spirit.

 Single malt whisky is distilled in copper for three main reasons.
 Firstly, copper is easy to work with and can be moulded to any shape or design.
 It is also an excellent conductor of heat and removes impurities from the spirit.
-The shape of still is of great importance to the character of a finished whisky with a taller, longer neck like Glenmorangie allowing for more copper contact and lighter, purer alcohol reaching the summit whereas squat, bulbous stills like Lagavulin for example, allow heavier phenolic compounds to rise, creating an altogether oilier, weightier dram.
+The shape of still is of great importance to the character of a finished whisky with a taller, longer neck like Glenmorangie allowing for more copper contact and lighter, purer alcohol reaching the summit whereas squat, bulbous stills like Lagavulin for example, allow heavier phenolic compounds to rise, creating an altogether oilier, weightier whisky.

-Glenmorangie take great pride in the spirit produced in their tall stills and it would seem that they are not alone, as their single malt is the best selling in its native land, and third best selling in the world.
+Glenmorangie takes great pride in the spirit produced in their tall stills and it would seem that they are not alone, as their single malt is the best selling in Scotland, and third best selling in the world.

 The 10 year old Glenmorangie ‘Original’ is bottled at 40% and is available in the UK for around £35.